unknowtherwise67/Unified-Android-Tweaker/README.md

 - Don't install with any tweaks or mods relative root modules as it can cause conflicts.

 ## TROUBLESHOOTS - IF PROBLEMS OCCURED:
+--- By modify and remove:
 - Remove Thermal Modification by unpack, remove "system" folder and repack and reinstall.
+--- Hardware Buttons Methods:
 - Turn off the device, keep holding power button until it bootup twice and all Root Module will be automatically removed by Root (Magisk, KernelSU, etc).
+--- By ADB and Fastboot Commands:
+1. Get the stock "boot.img" that right for your Android devices with it's Custom ROM OS.
+2. Reboot to Fastboot/Bootloader Mode and do "fastboot flash boot <the boot.img> to "Boot" partition, or use Recovery Mode that allow to install it.
+3. Reboot and to Setting, enable Developers Option, USB Debugging and Rooted Debugging.
+4. Open and use Linux Terminal or any shell command with ADB capability.
+5. Type and enter "adb root" and "shell"
+6. Type and enter "cd /data/adb"
+7. Type and enter "ls" (Not Is)
+8. Type and enter "rm -r <enter_the_module_folder_if_it's_there> to execute the removal of that designated folders, including items in it.
+(Be caution with this).
+9. Reboot to Fastboot/Bootloader or Recovery Mode and reflash the Root Tool then reboot and see the result.

 ## NOTES
 - If you want Root Module not to modify any user system settings except others, unpack the Root Module and delete "system_settings.sh".
 Then save it and repack it before installations.